+Heavy fatigue:

-Permanent fatigue: This cannot be removed for the duration of the game (unless special text allows).
+This cannot be removed for the duration of the game (unless special text allows).

-A rider may have up to 5 fatigue tokens.
+A rider may have up to 3 (short game) or 5 (medium+ game) fatigue tokens.
 The more fatigue tokens a rider has, the slower their movement becomes.